marcodondo97/App-Phood/README.md

 <div align="left">
   <img src="docs/img/appflow-logo.png" alt="Ionic appflow" width="150" />
 </div>
-<a href="https://ionic.io/appflow" target="_blank" rel="noopener noreferrer">Ionic Appflow</a> is a cloud-based DevOps platform for Ionic apps.
-It simplifies development with automated builds, live updates, and easy app store deployment, helping you release faster and keep your apps up-to-date across all platforms.
+<a href="https://ionic.io/appflow" target="_blank" rel="noopener noreferrer">Ionic Appflow</a> is a cloud DevOps platform for Ionic apps offering automated builds, live updates, and easy deployment to app stores.
-<br/> <br/>
+<br/><br/>

 1. Go to Ionic Appflow sign up with GitHub, and connect your repository.
 2. Select the last commit or the branch you want to build from.
 3. Add environment variables as defined in your `.env` file.